Business Tax Rates

 Click here to access the calculator.

-Motor Vehicle Depreciation Cost Limit
+Motor Vehicle Thresholds

 Since 1980, the depreciation deduction for cars has been limited by a deemed maximum cost price depending on the year in which the car was acquired.